jonmadison/beyond_the_slab/beyond_the_slab.md

 ![autoplay](video/sunglass_vid_bw.mp4)

 ^We've gone through a few iterations over the years, but basically -- we prototype a lot, whether it be processes, customer experiences, or technologies.

-We've failed a lot, and have been quite successful and influentual throughout the business.
+^We've failed a lot, and have been quite successful and influentual throughout the business.
 We think this is is because we get to test and validate quickly.

-^We tend to frame ideas based on their Desirability -- do customers want it, Viability -- will it make us money at a rate we'd tolerate, and Feasibility -- can we actually do this in a reasonable time.
+^We tend to frame ideas based on their

+^Desirability -- do customers want it,
+^Viability -- will it make us money at a rate we'd tolerate, and ^Feasibility -- can we actually do this in a reasonable time.

 ^I currently spend most of my time writing code in Javascript, and Objective-C. I've recently started teaching Python so i figured i should learn it as well.
 We'll actually see a little code here today; it'll be in Javascript, so feel free to head out if this offends. :)